RichardDooling/Law_and_Literature/Discussions/Law_and_Storytelling_Discussions.md

 "You don't write about the horrors of war.
 No. You write about a kid's burnt socks lying in the road," says novelist-screenwriter Richard Price.
+"Don't tell me the moon is shining; show me the glint of light on broken glass," says Anton Chekhov.

 Or as the great Hollywood writer-director Billy Wilder put it in his advice to screenwriters: